COMMONWEALTH PARTY

 Index

--Term- -Fallow- -Time- -Table- -General Extents- -Adoption- -Links- -Bottom-
+-Intro- -Term- -Fallow- -Time- -Table- -Extents- -Party- -Adoption- -Links- -Bottom-

 ~anchor for term link~

-VICE PRESIDENT: A person may serve as vice president in only one of two mutually exclusive manners:
+VICE PRESIDENT: A person may serve as Vice President in only one of two mutually exclusive manners:

-i) One may hold the office of vice president for no more than one complete full term or one decreed full term which occurs after any duration greater than two years.
+i) One may hold the office of Vice President for no more than one complete full term or for no more than one decreed full term which categorizes at any duration greater than two years and less than four years within a term.

-Likewise if one should serve as a replacement within a term up to a certain point or duration*, then that term will count as the one recognized partial term but not as a decreed full term.
-Otherwise, if such takes place beyond that certain point or duration, that term will still count as the one recognized partial term yet also as a decreed full term.
-Here as well, all further terms whether or not fulfilled will count as (decreed) full.
+Likewise if one should serve as a replacement within a term up to a certain accumulation of lengths or up to a certain duration*, then that term will count as the one recognized partial term but not as a decreed full term.
+Otherwise, if such takes place beyond that certain accumulation or duration, that term will still count as the one recognized partial term yet also as a decreed full term.
+Here as well, all further terms whether or not fulfilled or served within as a replacement will count as (decreed) full.

 * State legislatures will complete 10-year cycle determination or reviews of such upon result of Census.
 Those reviews are performed via a cumulative and/or reunion manner of all the intervening state legislature incarnations up to and including the current Census legislature.

-Should we let those who have consistently been U.S. Representatives to then serve in the U.S. Senate and vice versa?
-If it is to be allowed then there should be limit such as only former Representatives who have served at most one full House term (or have served less in duration whether decreed full or recognized partial) are eligible to the Senate for a full term and then no further terms in Congress allowed.
+Should we let those who have been U.S. Representatives to then serve in the U.S. Senate and vice versa?
+If it is to be allowed then there should be a limit such as only former Representatives who have served at most one full House term (or have served less in duration whether decreed full or mere recognized partial) are eligible to the Senate for a full term and then no further terms in Congress allowed.

 ~anchor for fallow link~